Yellow Line (Mumbai Metro)

-Yellow Line (Line 2) is a rapid transit metro line of the Mumbai Metro in the city of Mumbai, Maharashtra, India.
-The line connects Dahisar in the northwest with Mandale in Mankhurd via Andheri, BKC, and Chembur in the east.
-Phase One of Line 2A was partially opened on 2 April 2022 from Dahisar (East) to Dahanukarwadi.
-Line 2A was completely opened on 19 January 2023 from Dahanukarwadi to Andheri (West) and consisted of eight new stations.
+The Mumbai Metro Line 2 (Yellow Line) is a rapid transit metro line of the Mumbai Metro in the city of Mumbai, Maharashtra, India.
+The line connects Dahisar in the northwest with Mandale in Mankhurd, via Andheri, BKC, and Chembur in the east.
+Phase One of Line 2A was partially opened on 2 April 2022, from Dahisar (East) to Dahanukarwadi.
+Line 2A was fully opened on 19 January 2023 from Dahanukarwadi to Andheri (West) and consisted of eight new stations.

 Construction on the first section of the line, called Metro 2A (between Dahisar and D.N.
-Road), began in November 2016, and was completed in April 2022.
+Road), began in November 2016 and was completed in April 2022.
 This section will be 18.589 km long, and comprise 17 of the 39 stations that form part of this route.
-The new 9.5 km section of the Yellow Line from Dahanukarwadi to DN Nagar was inaugurated on January 19, 2023, by Prime Minister Narendra Modi.
+The new 9.5 km section from Dahanukarwadi to DN Nagar, was inaugurated on 19 January 2023, by PM Narendra Modi.
+On 7 April 2026, a 5.8 km section of Line 2B from Diamond Garden to Mandale was made operational for passengers.